 January Events in Montreal

-The New Year's festivities may be over, but Montreal does not entirely shut down afterward.
+Once the New Year's festivities are over, Montreal does not entirely shut down afterward.
 Sure, it may be cold, but there are plenty of things to do in January.

 - You can plan a day at Fête des Neiges de Montréal, a spectacular outdoor winter festival at Parc Jean-Drapeau, spanning four weekends from January to February.